Reducing The Transmission Footprint

 After years of analysis by both the co-owner utilities and the federal agencies, our preferred route (also the selected route), will reduce environmental impacts in the Refuge because we will relocate and remove existing transmission infrastructure.
 Specifically, we will co-locate (or “double-circuit”) the existing 161-kV line that currently crosses the Refuge with the new 345-kV Cardinal-Hickory Creek line.
 Upon completion of construction, the existing 69-kV line that currently cross the Refuge will be de-energized and removed.

-The net impact of these shifts in infrastructure will reduce the electric transmission footprint in the Refuge and will replace existing structures with much shorter structures using an avian-friendly design.
-In addition, the number of structures in the Refuge, currently totaling 28, will be reduced by approximately half.
+The net benefit of these shifts in infrastructure will reduce the electric transmission footprint in the Refuge, reduce habitat fragmentation within the Rrefuge, and will replace existing structures with low-profile structures using an avian-friendly design.
+In addition, the number of structures in the Refuge will be reduced by approximately half.

 Considerations for Crossing the Refuge and Mississippi River

 The Refuge extends north to south through Minnesota, Wisconsin, Iowa, and Illinois for approximately 260 river miles, covers just over 240,000 acres, and is designated as a Wetland of International Importance and a Globally Important Bird Area.
-Less than 1.5 miles of the approximately 101-mile Cardinal-Hickory Creek line will cross the Refuge.
+About 1.1 miles of the approximately 102-mile Cardinal-Hickory Creek line will cross the Refuge.

 We recognized early on that the Cardinal-Hickory Creek line would need to cross this region, which is a major avian flyway.
 We also recognized the importance of collaboration with USFWS to develop a route that would minimize impacts associated with the crossing.
 Beginning in 2012, we retained experienced environmental consultants to aid us in selecting the route that ultimately would become our preferred route.

-At present, two existing transmission lines cross the Mississippi River from Clayton County in Iowa to the south end of Cassville in Wisconsin.
+At present, two existing transmission lines cross the Mississippi River from Clayton County in Iowa to the south end of the Village of Cassville in Wisconsin.

-Within the Refuge, engineers have developed plans to retire the existing 69-kV line and co-locate the existing 161-kV line with the project.
-This means that the two existing transmission corridors will be reduced to one after the project is constructed and the existing rights-of-way will be re-vegetated, providing a net conservation benefit to the Refuge.
+Within the Refuge, engineers have developed plans to retire the existing 69-kV line and co-locate the existing 161-kV line with the C-HC Project.
+This means that the two existing transmission corridors will be reduced to one after the project is constructed and the existing rights-of-way will be re-vegetated according to a restoration plan approved by the USFWS and U.S. Army Corps of Engineers, providing a net conservation benefit to the Refuge.

 Agency Consultation for Alternatives Crossing

-The route of the Cardinal-Hickory Creek project through the Refuge results from years of agency consultation and evaluation.
+The route of the C-HC Project through the Refuge results from years of agency consultation and evaluation.
 The co-owners began meeting with the USFWS in April 2012 to seek input on routes for the project, particularly within and in proximity to the Refuge.
 As part of that consultation, the USFWS Refuge manager advised that the agency would not consider a crossing through the Refuge unless the co-owners could demonstrate that non-Refuge alternatives were infeasible.

 To meet USFWS’s requirement, ITC Midwest, ATC and Dairyland Power Cooperative (Dairyland) undertook an Alternative Crossings Analysis (ACA).
 The multi-year analysis concluded in April 2016 and is available here.
 The 359-page ACA documents the in-depth route identification and evaluation process the co-owners completed.
 The study area extended from Guttenberg, Iowa, on the north end to approximately 45 miles to the south in Dubuque, Iowa and identified seven potential crossing locations – including areas of existing transmission, and road and bridge infrastructure over the Mississippi River (four of these options were outside the Refuge and three within).

-ITC Midwest, ATC and Dairyland rigorously evaluated each crossing location to determine if it was technically and reasonably feasible to construct the project outside the Refuge.
+ITC Midwest, ATC and Dairyland rigorously evaluated each crossing location to determine if it was technically and reasonably feasible to construct the C-HC Project outside the Refuge.
 See map for evaluated crossing locations.

 Refuge Crossings